cherypallysaisurya/2d-Robot-dog-Simulation/README.md

 Black walls marking obstacles and challenges

-Interactive controls for resetting and closing the window
+Interactive controls to reset or close the simulation window

 🎯 Perfect For Classroom Activities
-Draw geometric shapes and patterns
+Drawing geometric shapes and patterns

-Solve mazes with strategic moves
+Solving mazes with strategic moves

-Plan treasure hunts with coordinates
+Planning coordinate-based treasure hunts

-Introduce programming logic with fun, visual feedback
+Introducing programming logic with fun, visual feedback

 📚 Where to Learn More & Contribute
 Package on TestPyPI: robot-behavior-simulator

-Source Code & Docs: GitHub Repository
+Source Code & Documentation: GitHub Repository